 That is, the first M entries are the first row, the next M entries are the second row, and so on.

-Sometimes a route between an origin and a destination cannot be calculated.
+Sometimes it's impossible to calculate a route between an origin and a destination.
 This might happen because the destination is not reachable from the origin, or because either the origin or destination could not be matched to the map.
 In this case, if at least one such error happens, the service adds another matrix of integers to the response, with each entry in the matrix containing an error code.
 The code

 0 means no error.
 The code